List of GE locomotives: Six axle

-Note 1: The "AC44i" is a export version of the AC4400CW locomotive for Brazil.
+Note 1: The "AC44i" is an export version of the AC4400CW locomotive for Brazil.
 In that country, these models are the first to use AC (Alternating Current) in their operating systems.
 The first units were made in United States on 2008, and the other sequential units made in the local plant of GE, in Contagem municipality, Minas Gerais.

 Note 2: two versions: one contained a 16-cylinder 7HDL, co-developed by GE and the German firm Deutz-MWM, rated at 6000 HP; the other a 16-cylinder 7FDL rated at 4390 HP.
 The units equipped with the 7FDL were a sub-version AC6000 "Convertible" and were produced to get the type into operation while the 7HDL was developed.

 Evolution Series (introduced 2005)

 The Evolution Series locomotives replaced the Dash 9 and AC series in North America and exceeded the then new U.S. EPA Tier II emissions standards that took effect in 2005, reducing nitrogen oxides emissions by over 40% and improving fuel consumption as well.
 They use the new GEVO engine (based in part on the 7HDL design) which produces the same power from twelve cylinders as previous locomotives' 16-cylinder 7FDL engine.
 Both AC and DC Evolution Series share the same carbody design.
 The radiator section "wings" are divided into two parts with differing angles.